 For the past several months, a dedicated team of Nomistas – banking experts, pricing geeks, data scientists and engineers - has been hard at work tackling this challenge.
 Building a set of capabilities that enable you to understand the customer’s POV, move beyond averages and understand market dynamics in the moment-of-truth.

-I am incredibly excited to announce the launch of nSight (in beta, limited to US customers), the first of this new suite of capabilities and the latest addition to the Nomis Platform.
+I am incredibly excited to announce the launch of Nomis Mortgage (in beta, limited to US customers), the first of this new suite of capabilities and the latest addition to the Nomis Platform.

 Insights that allows you to be more PERSONAL & PROFITABLE by being more PRECISE and AGILE.

-With dedicated modules for Retail Deposits and Mortgage, nSight adds customer and real-time market intelligence to the optimization (nPO), presentment (nDM) and execution (nPM) capabilities present in the platform today.
+With dedicated modules for Retail Deposits and Mortgage, Nomis Mortgage adds customer and real-time market intelligence to the optimization (nPO), presentment (nDM) and execution (nPM) capabilities present in the platform today.

-If you are a Retail Banking, Deposits or Mortgage leader, learn more about nSight and start a free trial to see if it makes sense for your institution.
+If you are a Banking or Mortgage leader, learn more about Nomis Mortgage and start a free trial to see if it makes sense for your institution.
 It’ll not help you with COVID-19, but it can certainly help you compete better in what is an increasingly uneven playing field.